CVHub520/X-AnyLabeling/docs/en/user_guide.md

 </p>

 You can customize the appearance (width, transparency, color) of the crosshair cursor via `View` > `Set Crosshair`.
 The status bar shows the cursor's real-time pixel coordinates.

+### 3.5 Navigator

+X-AnyLabeling v3.2.3+ introduces a navigator feature that helps you quickly navigate to any area of high-resolution images.

+To open the navigator, simply click `View` -> `Navigator` in the menu bar or press the shortcut key `F9`.
+The navigator displays a thumbnail of the current image in a separate window, with a red frame indicating your current visible area.

+You can click anywhere on the thumbnail to quickly jump to that location, or drag the red frame to move your view.
+The navigator also displays all your annotated objects in real-time, giving you a clear overview of your progress.

+At the bottom of the navigator, you can precisely set the zoom ratio through the input box (supporting 1% to 1000%), or drag the slider to adjust it.
+Additionally, you can use the mouse wheel to zoom directly in either the main canvas or the navigator window.

+This feature is particularly useful when working with ultra-high resolution images, allowing you to maintain precise local operations while keeping the global perspective.

 ## 4. Annotation Formats (Import/Export)